ruby/www.ruby-lang.org/en/documentation/faq/3/index.md

 The rbcw version is a Windows binary of Ruby that requires the cygwin library, available at [http://www.cygwin.com](http://www.cygwin.com) or from the Ruby download pages.
-Cygwin is a both an emulation layer and a set of utilities initially produced by Cygnus Solutions (now part of Redhat).
+Cygwin is both an emulation layer and a set of utilities initially produced by Cygnus Solutions (now part of Redhat).
-The Cygwin version of Ruby probably has the fullest set of features under Windows, so most programmers will want to use it.
+The cygwin version of Ruby probably has the fullest set of features under Windows, so most programmers will want to use it.

 To use the rbcw version, you will need to install the cygwin .dll separately.